✨ Professional Resume Review | Get Yours Today | Certified Experts

 Here is how you can effectively achieve this:

-• Use the right colors: Adding the right colors to your CV can make it more attractive and lively.
+• Use the right colors: Adding colors to your CV can make it more attractive and lively.
 Conversely, the wrong color choice can throw a spanner into your good works.

 Hence, it is essential to find the right balance.
 Avoid color combinations that are distracting or terrible to look at.

 From my experience, I noticed that CVs with the black, blue, and white scheme tend to perform better than others.
-So, this might be the best color selection for your next job application.
+This is the best color selection for your next job application.

-• Use the right fonts: Using aesthetic fonts like Comic Sans or your favorite fonts to write your CV can be tempting.
-But don’t give in to the temptation.
+• Use the right fonts: It can be tempting to use aesthetic fonts like Comic Sans or your favorite fonts to write your CV, but don’t give in to the temptation.

 Instead, ensure you use professional fonts that hiring managers can read easily.
-An example of a professional font and possibly the best font for CVs is Times New Roman.
+Times New Roman is an example of a professional font and possibly the best font for CVs.

 • Keep the CV short, simple, and sweet (maximum of 2 pages): The length of your CV matters.
 Ensure it’s concise.
 Go straight to the vital points when writing your CV.
 Be concise.
 Don’t go on with distracting or irrelevant ramblings that can bore a recruiter to tears.